nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Initial launch

-    1. Download the jar file and copy into an empty folder
+    1. Download the [jar file](https://github.com/AY2425S1-CS2103T-F15-4/tp/releases) and copy into an empty folder

+    2. Open terminal and change into the directory where the jar file is stored.

+    3. Enter `java -jar WedLinker.jar` into the terminal to run the WedLinker application.<br>
-    2. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+       Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

 2. Saving window preferences

     1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-    2. Re-launch the app by double-clicking the jar file.<br>
+    2. Re-launch the app by enter `java -jar WedLinker.jar` into the terminal again.<br>
        Expected: The most recent window size and location is retained.

-3. _{ more test cases …​ }_

 ### Deleting a person